weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 - An API key for your preferred inference API, such as OpenAI, Cohere, or Hugging Face, and
 - Installed your preferred Weaviate client library.

-We will be working with [this dataset](https://raw.githubusercontent.com/weaviate-tutorials/quickstart/main/data/jeopardy_tiny.json).
-But our scripts will load the file directly from the remote URL.
+We will be working with [this dataset](https://raw.githubusercontent.com/weaviate-tutorials/quickstart/main/data/jeopardy_tiny.json), which will be loaded directly from the remote URL.

 ## Connect to Weaviate